 Resisting arrest is a serious crime in Massachusetts that carries a maximum penalty of two and a half years in jail.
 That’s why you need an experienced Concord resisting arrest attorney on your side.
 Call Attorney Chris Spring today at (617) 513-9444.

 In order to obtain a conviction for resisting arrest, the Commonwealth must prove beyond a reasonable doubt that the defendant knowingly:

 A police officer is acting in his official authority when, while completing his official duties, he believes in good faith that all of the circumstances of the investigation compel him to make an arrest.
 The prosecutor must also prove beyond a reasonable doubt that the defendant knew the person trying to arrest him was, in fact, a police officer.

 Once a defendant has been officially arrested (which happens when he has been detained, taken into custody in a secure manner, and placed under police control), he can no longer be charged with resisting arrest.
 Therefore, the defendant who fights with the police during the booking process (after he has been arrested, handcuffed, and transported to the police station) cannot be convicted of resisting arrest (although other crimes, such as assault and battery on a police officer, still might apply).

 Attorney Spring has litigated hundreds of resisting arrest cases during his career.
-Some of the common defenses a Middlesex County resisting arrest lawyer may use include:
+Some of the common defenses a Concord resisting arrest lawyer may use include:

 When making an arrest, a police officer is not permitted to use excessive or unreasonable force.
 If a cop is using excessive force while effectuating an arrest, the person being arrested has the legal right to use as much force as reasonably necessary to defend himself.
 At trial, if there is evidence the defendant was lawfully defending himself, the Commonwealth is required to disprove self-defense beyond a reasonable doubt.